smizell/api-design-systems/docs/index.md

 People can define an API Design System in a machine-readable format so they can build tools and documentation around it.
 Like how people created OpenAPI out of a need to get API definitions out of text and into something machine-readable, API Design Systems does the same.

-## Possible applications
+## Possible uses for this format

 * A tool that looks through an OpenAPI file to manage compliance
 * A tool that looks at HTTP traffic to make sure it's compliant
-* A tool that renders the document to something human-readable
+* A tool that renders the document to something human-readable for the API Design System
 * A tool to generate a checklist for people to use when evaluating APIs

 ## Project status